scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 TODO: I'm not sure if we want to explicitly say that this approach has advantages to semantic routing..
 Maybe we don't want to mention it? https://www.ietf.org/id/draft-farrel-irtf-introduction-to-semantic-routing-04.html#I-D.king-irtf-semantic-routing-survey
 TODO: @Adrian, I remember you don't like the expression "programmable paths"..
 Anything better?
 "Path selection"?
+TODO @Nicola: describe tradeoffs between properties if we were to reuse existing protocols

 - **Scalability.**
 SCION routers can efficiently forward packets without the need to look up forwarding tables and without keeping per-connection state.
 Routers only need to verify  MACs in hop fields.
 This operation is based on modern block ciphers such as AES, can be computed faster than performing a memory lookup and it is widely supported in modern CPUs.